Buddharama Temple Fredrika: Background

 Luang Ta, the previous abbot for Buddharama Temple Sweden, died in 2004.
 The new abbot, Phra Boonthin, visited Umeå in the winter of 2004.
 During his visit he also visited a Thai Buddhist and her husband living in Fredrika, which is about 100 kilometers west of Umeå.
 During his visit in Fredrika, Phra Boonthin envisioned a temple building there.
 His ambition was to build a temple large enough for larger religious gatherings, which were not possible in the smaller temple in Värmdö, also owned by Buddharama Temple Sweden.
 During the spring of 2005, Phra Boonthin met with the municipal commissioner of Fredrika, the social democrat Bert-Rune Dahlberg, to discuss the temple-plans.
 Dahlberg helped to find a suitable location for the temple, and the municipality promised to finance the construction of waterlines, sewerage and broadband to the temple.

-The plan for the temple was a temple building that could house 300 people, a 20-meter high hill with a Buddhs-statue on top in front of the temple, a conference hall with room for 700 to 800 people, a parking lot for around 450 cars, and several small houses for the around 10 monks that were planned to have their permanent residence there.
+The plan for the temple was a temple building that could house 300 people, a 20-meter high hill with a Buddha-statue on top in front of the temple, a conference hall with room for 700 to 800 people, a parking lot for around 450 cars, and several small houses for the around 10 monks that were planned to have their permanent residence there.
 The temple was planned to serve Buddhists from all over Europe.